xiaoxianma/xiaoxianma/README.md

 <img width="35%" align="right" alt="Github" src="https://user-images.githubusercontent.com/48678280/88862734-4903af80-d201-11ea-968b-9c939d88a37c.gif" />

-<h3> 👨🏻‍💻 &nbsp;About Me </h3>
+<h3> 👨🏻‍💻 &nbsp;I'm a Full-Stack Developer based in Chicago. </h3>

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
 - 🎓 &nbsp; Studying Computer Science and Mathematics at University of Massachusetts Amherst.
 - 💼 &nbsp; Working as a Business Development Associate at VirtuBox InfoTech Private Limited.
-- 🌱 &nbsp; Learning more about Cloud Architecture, Systems Design and Artificial Intelligence.
+- 🌱 &nbsp; Learning more about Data Science.
-- ✍️ &nbsp; Pursuing Graphic Design and Blog Writing as hobbies/side hustles.
+- ⚡ Fun fact: Currently using **Machine Learning** to predict if I will pursue Machine Learning.

 <h3> 🛠 &nbsp;Tech Stack</h3>